aconchillo/guile-redis/README.md

 ## Redis Pub/Sub

-guile-redis >= 2.0.0 adds proper support for [[https://redis.io/topics/pubsub][Redis Pub/Sub]].
-The Pub/Sub commands don't
-follow the approach of the rest of commands (except the *PUBSUB* command), instead there's a procedure for each of them:
+guile-redis >= 2.0.0 adds proper support for [Redis Pub/Sub](https://redis.io/topics/pubsub).
+The Pub/Sub commands don't follow the approach of the rest of commands (except the *PUBSUB* command), instead there's a procedure for each of them:

 - (**redis-publish** connection channel message) : Publish the given *message* to *channel* using the provided Redis client *connection*.
 All subscribers